 In 2015, I’ll be spending more time throughout Asia, including Southeast Asia and China, where we make our products.
 In the fall, I hope to get back to Europe, which I haven’t been to in a few years.

 Our business goals for the year are to release the products that I mentioned earlier, expand our blog with an editor and four new writers, and to start a podcast.
-We covered this and more in our end of year post.

 Your 3 favorite books?